Frequently Asked Questions

 Do you have plans for gloves and bands to capture movement of the hands, feet, and head?

 Yes.
 We have straps and bands for the hands, feet, and head in development.
-We also are building a toolbox with several built-in animations for the head, hands, and feet that you can synchronize with the body animation using keyframes.

 Is there potential for the system to be wired, e.g. for connection to a computer?